 - 1. Speed Optimization (Slow Steaming): Reducing ship speeds significantly cuts fuel consumption and emissions.
-This operational measure is simple yet effective in decreasing the carbon footprint of shipping [6]. - 2.
+This operational measure is simple yet effective in decreasing the carbon footprint of shipping [6].
+Nevertheless, it has an impact on the number of ships required to maintain a given transport capacity, increasing necessary investments.
+Also, the time at sea prolongs, leading to longer periods of tying up assets. - 2.
 Voyage Optimization: Advanced navigation and route planning technologies can enhance efficiency by optimizing travel routes, thus reducing unnecessary fuel use [7].